Hard Tack - The Ultimate Survival Food - What is it and how to make it?

 Hardtack is a dried survival food with an extremely long shelf life, making it ideal for long term storage.
 Hardtack, also known as Ship's Biscuits, Tooth Dullers, Pilot Bread and even Worm Castles is a traditional survival ration that was widely used by explorers, prospectors, the military and the navy.
 In one form or another, hardtack has been around since pre-Egyptian times or even earlier.

 Hardtack is, very simply, a dry, unleavened bread that is extremely easy to make and store.
 Traditionally, hardtack would have been made of just two or three ingredients ; flour, salt and water.
 Sometimes, just water and flour were used.
 From these ingredients, a dough would be formed and then rolled flat into squares.
 The squares would then be pierced with a clean nail or similar.
 The holes produced by the nail would help the hardtack to cook evenly as well as helping to release moisture and prevent "billowing" during cooking.
-The results would then be baked for 30 minutes for half an hour, flipped over and then baked on the other side to achieve an even bake.
+The results would then be baked for 30 minutes, flipped over and then baked on the other side to achieve an even bake.
 This process was sometimes repeated 2-4 times, to ensure that all moisture was driven out.
-The more times the hardtack is baked, the longer the "shelf-life".
+The more times the hardtack is baked, the longer the "shelf-life" as ultimately it is moisture content that causes deterioration.
 There are some examples dating from the 18th and 19th centuries that are still edible!

 Here is a traditional recipe for hardtack: